Erin N. Bush

 Graduate Student Representative, Executive Council, Southern Association of Women Historians, term 2015-2017.

 American Historian Association | American Society for Legal History | Coordinating Council for Women Historians | Organization of American Historians | Society for Historians of the Gilded Age and Progressive Era | Southern Association of Women Historians | The Southern Historical Association

-- 18 years of full-time professional experience as digital strategist and technical project/product manager; built and launched Internet products and mobile apps; planned feature enhancements to existing online products; managed complex technical projects through agile development cycles; created documentation; and formulated plans for long-term sustainability and accessibility.
+Eighteen years of professional experience in Internet sector as technical project/product manager, program director; built and launched digital products, tools, and mobile apps; planned feature enhancements to existing online products; managed complex technical projects through agile development cycles; formulated plans for long-term sustainability and accessibility.
 Led teams of 1-10 individuals and managed $1m+ budgets.